 I don’t think the car followed me, but I never looked back.
-My parents called the police and I gave a description of the man and car, which was probably vague.
+My parents called the police, and I gave a description of the man and the car, which was probably vague.
 I certainly had other small fears when I was growing up, but this one topped the chart.

 Many people wonder what is expected of them in a personal relationship with so many crazy things happening in the world today.
 They want to hang onto that dream of having a "soul mate" for a lifelong companion, and the bulk of relationships do not work out this way.
 They take a lot of work.

 Trust is a major issue in a strong relationship, and it is one thing that can instantly destroy a relationship.
 Should you be worried your mate is going to be unfaithful, or that you might say the wrong things causing anger?

 No one can live their life worried about what might happen.
 It is an awful way to let fear control you.
 It is impossible to be happy and to have faith in the future if you are always worried about what MIGHT happen.
 Most of our worries do not happen.
 Live a day at a time as life is short.